firestuff/architype/README.md

 * A *node* is the fundamental unit in Architype, usually representing a server, service, or process step.
-* A *link* is connects nodes together.
+* A *link* connects nodes together.
 All links in Architype are directional, i.e. they have an arrow at exactly one end.
 * A *group* is a collection of nodes that are physically together.
 * A *label* is an optional description of another object, e.g. a link or a